Discourse-Aware Graph Networks for Textual Logical Reasoning: Discourse-Aware Graph Networks

 \subsection{Logic Representation Learning}

 Given a logical question and its constructed graphs, we now build a logic-based model that is end-to-end trained for logic representation learning.
-The model takes the question and graphs as input, encodes the input sequence, conducts graph reasoning to produce logic representations, then fuses the fundamental encodings for downstream prediction.
+The model takes the question and graphs as input, encodes the input sequence, conducts {edge evolving and} graph reasoning to produce logic representations, then fuses the fundamental encodings for downstream prediction.
 The reasoning module is a plugin module to a general encoder and leverages the contextual features.
 Hence the overall model only needs a few rounds of fine-tuning for feature updates.
-Figure~\ref{fig:representation_learning} demonstrates the reasoning process.
+Figure~\ref{fig:representation_learning} demonstrates the learning pipeline.